Simply copy and paste the following command line in your terminal to create your first Strapi project.

 All this would not have been possible without the help of the 250 people who have contributed to the project and the thousands of users who give us feedbacks every day, spreading the word and encouraging us.
 Thank you again to each of you for your fantastic contribution!

-Thank you to our team for working so hard every single day and creating the great atmosphere we share!
+Thanks to our team for working so hard every single day and creating the great atmosphere we share!

 And of course, we are also grateful to our investors who strongly believe in our vision.